This is a refresher article on how to dress the hourglass body shape with some new shoppable options featuring the spring and summer 2021 trends.

 - Choose shoes that accentuate your curves, such as shoes with rounded toes, peep toes or bows.

-A spring and summer capsule wardrobe for the hourglass
+A capsule wardrobe for the hourglass

 If you have an hourglass figure and want to put together all of the tips in one capsule wardrobe, read on for tops, pants, skirts, dresses, shoes and accessories, which are all flattering for your figure, as well as having a nod to this season’s trends.